Our Staff Team

-My name is Linda Walker, a wife, a mom and Recovery Director with Greater Impact Inc. I've been volunteering with this nonprofit for 2 years.
+My name is Linda Walker, a wife, a mom and Recovery Director with Greater Impact Inc. I've been volunteering with this nonprofit for over 4.5 years.
 Helping people that have struggled with addiction and other hang-ups is something I'm very passionate about.
 Being able to walk side by side with them and help them learn how to live purposeful and fulfilling lives is one of the greater gifts God has called me to do.

-A women’s recovery house is also a goal that has been put on my heart, and we will be opening one in 2020.
-It is so important to have a safe place for women, and to help them learn how to manage life, but also discover who they are is something that is vital to a new beginning in recovery.
+In 2020, we opened a women’s recovery house.
+It is so important to have a safe place for women, and to help them learn how to manage life, but also discovering who they are is something that is vital to a new beginning in recovery.
+We have seen so much healing and growth in the women we serve!
+Now, we are working to open a recovery house for men, so they can experience the same restoration.
 I am so humbled and grateful to be part of Greater Impact and to give a hand up in a time of need!

 My name is Kyle Eichmann, I am a long time resident of the Gallatin Valley.
 Born in Alabama, my family moved several times while I was growing up, before finally landing in Bozeman when I was 8 years old.
 I graduated from Belgrade High School and attended Montana State University for a few semesters.
 After my brief academic career, I knew the traditional path traveled by most people through life wasn’t for me.
 One thing I knew for sure was I loved this place called Bozeman and it’s people.

 I began working on cars in the driveway with friends, including tuning on race cars.
 After a few jobs and some hard life lessons, I began to consider the automotive field as a serious option for my life.
 I started at a regional shop in town, quickly working my way up to the management level.
 As fulfilling as this should have been, something was missing.